Neymar hobbles out of Brazil World Cup training

+Brazil star Neymar hobbled out of training with Brazil ahead of their Group E clash with Costa Rica on Friday.

-Neymar was absent from training at the start of the week, missing the session a day after Brazil drew 1-1 with Switzerland in its opening World Cup clash.
+Neymar was absent from training on Monday, missing the session a day after Brazil drew 1-1 with Switzerland in their opening World Cup clash.

 The Paris Saint-Germain forward received some tough treatment from Switzerland, being fouled 10 times during the game, his first competitive start since February.